Parth-Chouhan/URL-Shortener/README.md

 Activate it:

 venv\Scripts\activate
-3. Install Dependencies
+3️⃣ Install Dependencies
 pip install -r requirements.txt
-4. Configure MySQL
+4️⃣ Configure MySQL

 Make sure your local MySQL server is running.

-Create the database and urls table using the SQL schema provided in the Database Design section.
+Create the url_shortener database and urls table using the SQL schema provided above.

-5. Configure Environment Variables
+5️⃣ Configure Environment Variables

 Create the .env file in the project root: